kjblanchard/EscapeTheFate/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## License
+- Non-Commercial use, see LICENSE file for details.

 Please make sure to update tests as appropriate.

 ## Credits